 This course covers the art experience through supervised visits to museums and art galleries Emphasis is placed on learning through critical study.
-Upon completion, students should be able to write a critical analysis of the art work experienced that demonstrates an understanding of aesthetics.
-(F, Sp, Su)
+Upon completion, students should be able to write a critical analysis of the art work experienced that demonstrates an understanding of aesthetics. (as needed)